Where is the Cup held?

 Are there fundraisers?

 For years we have advised athletes on how to raise up to 100% of the cost of the trip.
 We have also had numerous parents come up with great ways to sell crafts at ball games throughout the year to afford the trip.
 We decided to take things differently a few years ago.
 Instead of reinventing the wheel, we used a formula that is very successful and gives the athletes an easier way to raise money.

 What is the installment program?

-There is an installment program is for Cup 2022.
+There is an installment program is for Cup each year.
 Depending on when you register in the year, we can offer up to an 8 to 10 installment payment option plan which must conclude on the 15th of November.
 Please contact us if you have questions about this option to discuss your situation

 What is NOT covered in the Cup fee?